top of page

 Back to the Conscious Breathing Summit.

-It kicked off with an evening panel talk between Anders, James and Dr. Theodore Belfor, a dentist specializing in treatment of cranial facial system (yes, how we breathe will affect the shape of our teeth, face and jaw), the summit's moderator Irina Lee and Stanford University's voice and swallowing expert Ann Kearney.
+It kicked off with an evening panel talk between Anders, James, the summit's moderator Irina Lee, Stanford University's voice- and swallowing expert Ann Kearney and Dr. Theodore Belfor.
+The latter is a dentist specialising in treatment of cranial facial system (yes, how we breathe will affect the shape of our teeth, face and jaw).

 I would have especially loved to listen to Ann Kearney, who is performing a Stanford study on mouth taping and its nose breathing benefits.
 I'm hoping to get in touch with her for a possible interview and will keep you posted here on The Blog if I successfully do.

-Next, I sneaked into the arena and joined the gathering of the summit with two full-on days with many inspirational lectures, conversations, sessions and a bit of fun experimenting with gadgets and CO2 too!
+Next, I sneaked into the arena and joined the gathering of the summit with two full-on days with many inspirational lectures, conversations, sessions and a bit of fun experimenting with gadgets and CO2 too.
+Below follows a few glimpses.

 Anders Olsson